PostHog/posthog.com/contents/product-engineers/growth-loops.md

 For example, many early-stage startups talk to users to understand their problems, and then build a product that solves them.
 They repeat this loop to grow towards [product-market fit](/founders/product-market-fit-game).

-> **How to measure product-led growth**: There is a simple sign a feedback loop is working: Are users providing feedback?
+> **How to measure:** There is a simple sign a feedback loop is working: Are users providing feedback?
 Beyond this, you should measure your core product metrics.
 For startups, these are likely related to [measuring product-market fit](/founders/measure-product-market-fit), such as user engagement, retention, and their PMF score.

 ## How to choose your growth loop